dngulin/frogalicious-project/README.md

 # Frogalicious Project

-This repo contains Frogalicious game that is developed just for fun as a small educational project.
+This repo contains Frogalicious game that is being developed just for fun as a small educational project.

 Directory structure: